✺ articles.inqk.net

 One of the things that prompted me to start blogging again was finding a workflow that made it easy to post to Jekyll from my phone.
 Editorial has been a key component of that.
 Together with Working Copy, Editorial’s powerful scripting support made it possible to take a plain Markdown document and with a few taps have a file formatted for Jekyll pushed to a remote Git repository (that then called a post-commit hook that updated my blog’s local repository and rebuilt the site).

-Unfortunately, Editorial no longer seems to be actively maintained.1 It’s never been updated to support the larger displays on the iPhone X family of devices and, as a consequence, you have ugly letterboxing at the top and bottom of the screen when using on a larger phone.
+It’s never been updated to support the larger displays on the iPhone X family of devices and, as a consequence, you have ugly letterboxing at the top and bottom of the screen when using on a larger phone.

 Obviously that’s gross and an alternative was required.
 I quickly settled on 1Writer.
-Key points for me: (1) supports larger screen phones; (2) powerful scripting support (in JavaScript no less, a language that I’m semi-competent in!); and (3) one-time payment.2 It’s not as powerful as Editorial but it’s robust enough to get the job pretty much done.
+Key points for me: (1) supports larger screen phones; (2) powerful scripting support (in JavaScript no less, a language that I’m semi-competent in!); and (3) one-time payment.

 So far I’ve written custom footnote, reference link and Jekyll frontmatter actions.
 Those links are to the respective GitHub Gists; I intend to share them through 1Writer’s Action Directory once I’m a little more confident they’re working correctly. ✺